Laurie0131/PythonDevelopmentProcess/python_coding_guidelines_and_tools.md

 *   **PEP 257- Docstring Conventions:** PEP257 covers semantics and conventions associated with python docstrings.
 The aim of PEP257 to standardize the high-level structure of docstrings.
 Complete specification available at [https://www.python.org/dev/peps/pep-0257/](https://www.python.org/dev/peps/pep-0257/)

-*   **PEP 484- Type Hints:** PEP484 introduces a provisional module to provide th standard definitions and tools, along with some conventions for situations where annotations are not available.
+*   **PEP 484- Type Hints:** PEP484 introduces a provisional module to provide the standard definitions and tools, along with some conventions for situations where annotations are not available.
 More details on PEP484 available at

     [https://www.python.org/dev/peps/pep-0484/](https://www.python.org/dev/peps/pep-0484/)

 *   **Falke8:** Flake8 is a wrapper around PyFlakes, pycodestyle and Ned Batchelder’s McCabe script

-    Pyflakes**:**
+    __Pyflakes:__

     A simple program which checks python source files for errors.